sivasankarankb/pyfileshare/README.md

 1. Do `python3 pyfs-gui.py`.

+2. Set up the Download directory by going to _Preferences_.

-2. Type in the IP address and port of the server machine.
+3. Type in the IP address and port of the server machine.
 The address format is `http://ipaddress:portnumber`.
 The default port is `8080`.

-3. Double click on a file to download it to the pyfileshare directory.
+4. Double click on a file to download it.